-General rule of thumb is to see what has gone before, but if your way is better, ensure you demonstrate that to the review team.
+The general rule of thumb is to see what has gone before, but if your way is better, ensure you demonstrate that to the review tea

-• Adhere to conventions, see out main documentation for developers.

-- Code should be as readable as possible. - Comments should help break down complex behavior.
-If the behavior is too complex, group the code into logical chunks, or extract to functions for easier to understand code. - Docstrings to describe the intention, not implementation.
-Self describing code is good and may provide functionality, but useless if it doesn't do what is actually needed.
+- Adhere to conventions, read main documentation for developers. - Code should be as easy to read as possible. - Comments should help break down complex behaviour.
+If the behaviour is too complex, group the code into logical chunks, or extract to functions to make it easier to understand the code. - Docstrings to describe the intention, not implementation.
+Self-describing code is good and may provide functionality, but useless if it doesn't do what is actually needed.